snoowbirvd/time-motion-study-helper/README.md

 # time-motion-study-helper

 Overview
-  - A simple tool for conducting time and motion studies, initially developed for housekeeping operations to optimize staff allocation across different areas.
+  - A simple tool for conducting time and motion studies.
+A personal project I used for housekeeping operations to optimize staff allocation across different areas.
 Track, measure, and analyze task durations to improve operational efficiency.

 Key Features:
   - Task Management: Create custom elements to track specific housekeeping tasks